The Signal-Man: Adaptations

-The Canadian Broadcasting Corporation also adapted the story for its CBC Radio drama programme Nightfall (17 December 1982).

 In 2014, the story was adapted, along with M.R.
 James' "'Oh, Whistle, and I'll Come to You, My Lad'", for the double bill Classic Ghosts by Middle Ground Theatre Company.
 The production toured the UK with Jack Shepherd as The Signalman.
 In 2015, the play was revived for a second tour, with Shepherd reprising his role as The Signalman and "Whistle" being replaced with an adaptation of Robert Aickman's "The Waiting Room".
 In 2025 Middle Ground Theatre Company created an extended adaptation of The Signalman.

 In 2015, Brazilian filmmaker Daniel Augusto adapted the short story into a 15-minute short film starring Fernando Teixeira in the title role.
 The film was shown as part of the Short Cuts programme during the Toronto International Film Festival.

-In 2019, the story was adapted into an audio drama as part of the debut season of Shadows at the Door: The Podcast, in which it was touted as "arguably the greatest ghost story of all time".

-In India, the story has been transformed into a Hindi drama on radio by Vividh Bharati Services.

 BBC Radio 4 broadcast a version on Christmas Day 2022 starring Samuel West and James Purefoy, written by Jonathan Holloway, and directed by Andy Jordan.
 In this adaptation, the narrator is explicitly Dickens himself, and he tells the signalman of his experience of the Staplehurst rail crash.
 The following year, Holloway adapted his version into a stage play for Creation Theatre Company.
 The play was staged as a site specific production at Wesley Memorial Church, Oxford, and starred Anna Tolputt as The Signalman and Nicholas Osmond as The Visitor.

-In 2024, Matatabi Press published a contemporary and streamlined adaptation of The Signal-Man titled The Signalman & Holiday Romance: Level 600 Reader (L+) (CEFR B1-B2).
-This edition, created by Josh MacKinnon under John McLean's guidance, makes the classic story accessible and engaging for modern readers at the CEFR B1-B2 proficiency levels.

-Cultural references

-An episode from the first season of Poltergeist: The Legacy, titled "The Signalman", was inspired by Dickens's story.

-In the 2005 Doctor Who episode "The Unquiet Dead", in which the Doctor meets Charles Dickens, he mentions a particular fondness for "the one with the ghost", clarifying that he means "The Signal-Man" (rather than A Christmas Carol as Dickens had assumed).